Everything You Need To Know About Dog Shampoo - The Complete Guide

 Lastly, plant saponins found in oatmeal have antimicrobial properties, helping to keep your dog’s skin in a natural balance.
 They also help the shampoo to foam, causing a gentle cleansing action to loosen dead skin and scurf.
 In other words, oatmeal dog shampoo is popular because it’s gentle on sensitive skin whilst still moisturising, cleansing and balancing your dog’s skin!

-It has been a long time in the making but we are on the verge of releasing an exciting dog shampoo formula containing Colloidal Oatmeal, engineered to soothe and re-hydrate your dog’s sensitive fur and Tea Tree Essential Oil - supports healthy skin and a healthy immune system for those dogs that suffer with seasonal allergies and anti-inflammatory.
+It has been a long time in the making but we have launched our first dog shampoo product.
+The formula consists of Colloidal Oatmeal, engineered to soothe and re-hydrate your dog’s sensitive fur and Tea Tree Essential Oil - supports healthy skin and a healthy immune system for those dogs that suffer with seasonal allergies and anti-inflammatory.

 We've been testing the product rigorously these past 6 months and we've had some wonderful furry volunteers testing the product and providing us with important, invaluable feedback.
 Our findings indicate we have a shampoo which delivers on all claims made unlike competitors in this space!